freme-project/freme-project.github.io/_pages/knowledge-base/filtering.md

 ---
 layout: page
-title: Simply FREME output using SPARQL filters
+title: Simplify FREME output using SPARQL filters
 dropdown: Knowledge Base
 pos: 4.8
 ---

-# Simply FREME output using SPARQL filters
+# Simplify FREME output using SPARQL filters

 The FREME e-services provide postprocessing functionality.
 All retrievable RDF content, like NER output, can be filtered e.g. to get only a list of entities instead of full NIF.
 This is achieved by executing SPARQL queries against the output of the FREME e-services.